Bite-size facts about the charity:

 Developed our unique clinically recognised approach, Integrated Systemic Therapy (iST), gaining UKCP accreditation in 2015.

 Currently four iST children’s homes: Earthsea House (f.1999) and Merrywood House (f.2005) in Norfolk, Greenfields House and School (f.1999), Gables House (f.2012) and Oakwood House (f.2021) in Kent.

 We developed the iST Therapeutic Fostering service using an adapted version of the therapeutic approach used in our children’s homes.

 Established the parent charity as the research and training Institute of Integrated Systemic Therapy, to maintain our position as a pioneer in children’s mental health treatment development.

-We have plans to develop two further communities and to trial a number of other applications of our iST approach, as fundraising permits.
+We have plans to develop an additional community in Norfolk and expand our education provision, as well as trialing a number of other applications of our iST approach, as fundraising permits.